vino1428/M1_Application_Fingerprint-based-biometric-attendance-System/1_Requirements/README.md

+Introduction:
+The most common use of this system is to manage students attendance in school & collages.
+Traditionally faculties take attendance manually and manages records on paper.
+This process is very time consuming, non- user friendly and tedious .To resolve mentioned issues, we are developing a fingerprint attendance system to help faculty members, in this project, many of the processes are automated which perform activities like progress report of the student.
+This will result in more free time for faculty which can be spend improving student skill development & co-curricular activities.
+Fingerprint identification is one of the most well known and common biometric identification system Because of their uniqueness & consistency over time.
+The record of the fingerprints of various students and other information will be maintained in a database.
+The communication between the pc and module was done by ARDUINO REV3 (clone) circuit.

 REQUIREMENTS:
 * Access Control- Biometric systems can also be used for security purposes like restricting non-authorised personnel into protected areas of the building.
 * User Capacity- Look for a biometric attendance system that can store and verify a large numbers of templates even if your organisation has just a few employees currently.